Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 My First Day Visiting The Petra Valley and Mountains

-After not leaving the hotel the day before it was nice to go for breakfast and to finally see the sun shining from out the window.
+After staying in at the hostel the day before it was nice to go for breakfast and to finally see the sun shining from out the window after all the rain.

-On this day I had no excuse it was time for me to come out and explore the ancient site of Petra.
+On this day I had no excuse to stay in any more and it was finally time for me to come out and explore the ancient site of Petra.

-So, first of all there was the walk down from the Nomads Hotel where I was staying.
-This was a steep descent but I cut through to where the horse stables are I was told to head to the ticket office and get my Petra Pass.
+So, first of all there was the walk down the hill from the Nomads Hotel where I was staying.
+This was a steep descent but I cut through to where the horse stables are and here I was told to head to the ticket office and get my Petra Pass.

 Entering The Siq Towards The Treasury in Petra Valley

 I really was quite glad to see the back of the Horseman.
-20 JOD I thought was fair but it seemed like I could have walked here just as easy.
-In a way I’d rather have saved the 20 JOD but anyhow…
+20 JOD I thought was fair but under the circumstances on this day I really would have sooner just walked if I knew it was only 20 minutes away.

 And this was before I really started seeing the temples and the famous structures that Petra is best known for such as the Treasury pictured below.